Gosejol/cyberclass/README.md

 SSH into the control node and follow the steps below:

 ![](ansible/Images/ansiblenode.png)
-- Copy the `ELk.yml` file to the `roles` directory in the ansible control node.
+- Copy the `ELk-playbook.yml` file to the `roles` directory in the ansible control node.
-- Update the `hosts` file to include the internal ip adresses of the targeted virtual machines.
+- Update the `hosts` file to include the `[group-name]` that includes the internal ip adresses of the targeted virtual machines.
 - Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 _curl https://raw.githubusercontent.com/Gosejol/cyberclass/main/ansible/ELK/elk-playbook.yml?token=AQORTIXPSWR5GEUULMYLXUS77USYA > /etc/ansible/files/filebeat-config.yml